FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 4.rst

      - The DEPRESSDEPTH variable has two functions:

        DEPRESSDEPTH identifies depressed grid elements that are lower than all contiguous nodes.

-       A value of DEPRESS- DEPTH = 3.0 ft is suggested.
+       A value of DEPRESSDEPTH = 3.0 ft is suggested.

        Depressed elements may be real, but in most cases isolated depressed elements are a result of poor topographic data.

        Identifies low levee crest elevations.

        A typical value of DEPRESSDEPTH 3.0 (default value = zero).